Cartoonito: APAC (Asia-Pacific)

 In Japan, the Cartoonito block was launched on 1 March 2022 on Cartoon Network for daily mornings.
 In Southeast Asia, Hong Kong, Taiwan and Korea, Cartoonito relaunched as a programming block on 28 March 2022 on Cartoon Network.
-It offers a modern approach to preschool programming, built to support each child’s unique potential with its educational framework called "Humancentric Learning".
+It offers a modern approach to preschool programming, built to support each child's unique potential with its educational framework called "Humancentric Learning".
 In Australia and New Zealand, a Cartoonito block launched on 27 June 2022 on Cartoon Network.
 A dedicated Cartoonito pop-up channel was available on Australia's Foxtel from 10 March 2023.

 On 2 May 2022, an additional Cartoonito block debuted on Boomerang Asia.
 Later, on 21 November, Cartoon Network discontinued its Cartoonito block, with the brand fully shifting to Boomerang.
 Cartoonito continues to air on Cartoon Network Philippines.
+On 28 June 2023, Warner Bros.
+Discovery Asia-Pacific announced that Boomerang Asia would be rebrand as Cartoonito; the switchover took place a month later on 28 July, marking the second time Cartoonito appeared as a linear channel in the region.
+On 1 July 2024, the South Korean version of Boomerang, which had been broadcasting since 2015, was rebranded as Cartoonito.

 Mascots

 The Cartoonitos (2006–2022)

 From its initial launch, Cartoonito's original six CGI mascots included Cuba (a red cube), Lolly (a purple cylinder), Ringo (a green ring), Spike (a blue pyramid), Ting (a pink star), and Bubble (a yellow sphere).
 They were called The Cartoonitos.
 Maria Darling voiced Cuba, Lolly, and Ringo, while Shelley Longworth voiced Spike, Ting, and Bubble in the UK.
 Initially, in the UK, Bubble, Spike and Ting spoke French and taught French phrases to viewers.
 The mascots were retired in the UK in February 2022, and later in Italy in June 2022, as they adopted the rebranding.

 Rebrand (2021–present)

 As part of Cartoonito's global reintroduction, the original CGI mascots were retired in favor of four 2D-animated ones.
 The new mascots are Nito (a cyan square), Glob (a multi-colored glob-like figure), Wedge (a magenta triangle), and Itty (a pink circle).

-These characters were exclusive to the US and Latin American feeds in 2021, until the British and Italian feeds adopted them in 2022.
+These characters were exclusive to the US and Latin American feeds in 2021, until the British, Irish, and Italian feeds adopted them in 2022.